Pchatbot: A Large-Scale Dataset for Personalized Chatbot

 \subsection{Data Format and Statistics}

-The schema of Pchatbot is shown in Table \ref{tab:data_scheme}.
-Each record of Pchatbot includes 8 fields, namely post, post user ID, post timestamp, response, response user ID, response timestamp, partition, and train/dev/test identity.
-User IDs as well as timestamps are attached in Pchatbot dataset for each post or response (note that we replace the original user names with anonymous IDs).
+Pchatbot's schema is shown in Table~\ref{tab:data_scheme}.
+Each record of Pchatbot includes 8 fields: post, post user ID, post timestamp, response, response user ID, response timestamp, partition, and train/dev/test identity.
+User IDs and timestamps are attached in the Pchatbot dataset for each post or response.
 User IDs can be used to distinguish the publisher of each post or response.
-Timestamps provide time series information which can be used to build a historical response sequence for each user.
-Historical sequence could help to train dialogue models that imitate the speaking style of specific users.
+Timestamps provide temporal information that can be used to build a historical response sequence for each user.
+The historical sequence could help to train dialogue models that imitate the speaking style of specific users.

-In Table \ref{tab:stat_Pchatbot}, we show the statistics of the Pchatbot dataset.
+In Table~\ref{tab:stat_Pchatbot}, we show the statistics of the Pchatbot dataset.
 We find that the number of users who comment (23,408,367) is significantly larger than those who post (772,002) in PchatbotW.
 However, in PchatbotL, the number of users who comment (203,636) is much smaller than the number of users who post (5,203,345).
 We attribute this to the differences between the two platforms.
-Social media users are more willing to engage in interactions, while judicial forums' users are more inclined to ask legal questions.
+Social media users are more willing to engage in interactions, while users from judicial forums tend to ask legal questions.
 Besides, the number of lawyers who answer legal questions in judicial forums is limited.

-The scale of Pchatbot dataset significantly outperforms previous Chinese datasets for dialogue generation.
+The scale of the Pchatbot dataset significantly outperforms previous Chinese datasets for dialogue generation.
 To be concrete, PchatbotW contains 5,319,596 posts and more than 139 million (post, response) pairs.
 PchatbotL contains 20,145,956 posts and more than 59 million (post, response) pairs.
 The largest dataset before has only less than 10 million (post, response) pairs.
 With such scales, performance improvement for data-driven neural dialogue models can be almost guaranteed.

-Pchatbot dataset provides sufficient valid responses as ground truth for a post.
+Pchatbot dataset provides sufficient valid responses as ground-truth for a post.
 On average, each post has 26 responses in PchatbotW.
 This helps to establish dialogue assessment indicators at the discourse level.